MikeG621/YOGEME/Readme.txt

 ==========
 Version History

+v1.15.3, 11 Nov 2023
  - (XWA) Fixed a Briefing event overflow that could occur when adding Move commands [Issue #92]
  - (XWA) Opening a corrupted briefing should now stop importing wherever it fails, instead of crashing completely
+ - (XWA) Fixed the Briefing tab pointing to wrong files due to not fixing the regex groups after v1.14's issue 84 fix

 v1.15.2, 27 Oct 2023
  - (XWA) Designation Unknown (0x14) renamed to "HYP from Any Region" via Platform.dll